nopalfi/ProjectBersama/readme.md

 If you have any questions or feedback about ProyekBersama, please email us at contact@proyekbersama.com or visit our website at proyekbersama.com.

 ## Note
-Is not ready yet, currently building the API
+It's not ready yet, currently implementing Spring Security